+91-9992997050

 Admission Process:

-- Submit an online application with academic transcripts, letters of recommendation, and a statement of purpose.
+• Submit an online application including academic transcripts, letters of recommendation, and a statement of purpose.

-- Participate in interviews or entrance exams to assess research interests and academic fit.
+• Participate in interviews or entrance exams to assess interdisciplinary readiness and research interests.

 Eligibility:

-- A master's degree in classics, ancient history, or a related field.
+• A master's degree or equivalent in classics, ancient history, computer science, or a related field.

 Completion Time: